Ashish9914/Flutter-Application/README.md

 # firebaseintegration

-A new Flutter project.This application is integrated with firebase database and applying all the crud operations on the data , you will also find an good interface .
+A new Flutter project.
+This application was built using dart language and it is integrated with firebase for the databse , in this application you can see that all the CRUD operations are applied ,it's built with a beautiful interface

 ## Getting Started